dresden-elektronik/deconz-rest-doc/index.md

 - Trigger timed commands

 ## Extensibility
-The [deCONZ REST API Plugin](http://github.com/dresden-elektronik/deconz-rest-plugin) is a open source project and available at GitHub.
+The [deCONZ REST API Plugin](http://github.com/dresden-elektronik/deconz-rest-plugin) is a open source project licensed under the BSD license and available at GitHub.
 It could therefore be extended with further functionality, for example to support more devices.